-If you have bought a mobile phone, it must be:
+If you've bought a mobile phone, it must be:

-If the fault is only minor and can easily be put right, it is reasonable to accept a repair.
+Alternatively, you may request that the phone be repaired or replaced.
+If the fault is only minor and can easily be put right, it's reasonable to accept a repair.
 This repair should be done to a satisfactory standard at no additional cost to you.
-If the repair is not carried out to a satisfactory standard, then you are entitled to seek a refund.
+If the repair isn't carried out to a satisfactory standard, you're entitled to seek a refund.

-If you have had the phone longer than a few weeks or have had a reasonable opportunity to check it, you may be entitled to a repair or replacement but this will depend on the circumstances.
+If you've had the phone longer than a few weeks or have had a reasonable opportunity to check it, you may be entitled to a repair or replacement.
+However, this will depend on the circumstances.
 A repair should be carried out within a reasonable period of time and without causing you significant inconvenience.
 Any repair should restore goods to a satisfactory condition.

-If the phone cannot be replaced or repaired economically, you are entitled to a refund.
-The trader may make a reduction from the price you paid to allow for the use you have had from the phone.
+If the phone can't be replaced or repaired economically, you're entitled to a refund.
+The seller can make a reduction from the price you paid to allow for the use you've had from the phone.

-If you are out of pocket in any other way, you may be entitled to compensation over and above the price of the phone.
+If you're out of pocket in any other way, you may be entitled to compensation over and above the price of the phone.

 If the seller tries to deny their liability

-Remember, if you are entitled to a refund, replacement, repair or compensation, it is the trader who must sort out your problem.
-The trader cannot tell you to go back to the manufacturer.
+If you're entitled to a refund, replacement, repair or compensation, it's the seller who must sort out your problem.
+The seller can't tell you to go back to the manufacturer.

-When you buy a mobile phone, in order to make or receive calls you will need to be connected to a network.
+When you buy a mobile phone, you'll need to be connected to a network.

 Seefor more information on how to resolve any problems you might have with the network service provider.